-The Army extended the time line for industry to respond to its solicitation for LOGCAP V, but the deadline is still this month.
+The Army extended the time line for industry to respond to its solicitation for LOGCAP V, and the deadline was in February.

 Updated LOGCAP V Deadline: